Ebola Vaccines

 Ebola Vaccines 2024

 INOVIO's INO-4201 is a DNA vaccine candidate targeting Zaire Ebola virus glycoprotein, designed to prevent ZEBOV infection.
 INO-4201 was evaluated in a Phase 1b clinical trial.
-On May 11, 2023, the Company announced that INO-4201 was well-tolerated and boosted humoral responses in 36 36 (100%) treated participants as an Ebola booster for ERVEBO®.
+INO-4201 was well-tolerated and boosted humoral responses in 100% (36 of 36) of treated participants.
+As of August 8, 2024, INOVIO anticipates submitting its revised protocol to the FDA for a Phase 2/3 clinical trial with INO-4201 as a heterologous boost to the Ervebo vaccine.

 S.K. bioscience entered into a development licensing agreement with Hilleman Laboratories in November 2023 for joint development of a second-generation Zaire Ebola virus vaccine.
 "We look forward to working closely with MSD to accelerate broad access to the second-generation Zaire ebolavirus vaccine and help to improve vaccine coverage for populations in LMICs," said Dr. Raman Rao, CEO of Hilleman Laboratories.